 So in summary, the judge was not willing to imprison a man who had an earning capacity, but refused to exploit it to enable him to pay the maintenance clause, on the basis that “those sorts of considerations are far too speculative a foundation for the ultimate and grave sanction of imprisonment.”

 *Constantinides v Constantinides EWHC 3688 (Fam)Get Expert Advice You can contact us for confidential family law advice.
 We offer free, no obligation, telephone consultations for qualifying individuals.
 If you would like to book an initial phone consultation at no cost, please contact us today.
-We will remain fully operational for the duration of the 2021 Lockdown restrictions in Milton Keynes.
-Copyright 2013-2021 Rainscourt Law LLP.
+Copyright 2013-2022 Rainscourt Law LLP.
 All rights reserved.